AnonymousHacker1279/OrionBLE/README.md

 OrionBLE is broken into two separate parts: the `OrionBLE` Java library and the `OrionBLEServer` .NET application.
 The server backend exposes a REST API that the Java library communicates with to interact with BLE devices.
 The server is automatically included, so no additional setup is required.
-Of course, if you want a slim version, there is an artifact available that does not include the server.

 ## How do I use it?